Umesh7756828339/My-Projects/README.md

 <<<<<<< HEAD
-# Grocery_Store_Web_App
+# Mobile_Store_Web_App
- GROCERY STORE application is a Maven Project based on the Model-View-Controller (MVC) software design pattern to develop user interface application for customers to purchase groceries online.
-It is secure, cashless, restful ecommerce website which is used to order the groceries online by customers and get products on the door within few hours.
+Mobile STORE application is a Maven Project based on the Model-View-Controller (MVC) software design pattern to develop user interface application for customers to purchase Mobile online.
+It is secure, cashless, restful ecommerce website which is used to order the Mobile online by customers and get products on the door within few days.

  Technologies used: Frontend: Angular , Bootstrap
                    Backend : Spring Boot , Hibernate
                    Database: MySql

 FrontEnd Description:
-                  Headers:  For All ( Home, All Products, Grocery List, About us) For User/Customer ( Home, All Products, Grocery List, About us, Cart, My Orders) For Admin ( Home, All Products, Grocery List, About us, Add Products, Product Details, All Orders, All Users)
+                  Headers:  For All ( Home, All Products, Brand's List, About us) For User/Customer ( Home, All Products, Brand's List, About us, Cart, My Orders) For Admin ( Home, All Products, Brand's  List, About us, Add Products, Product Details, All Orders, All Users)

 Backend Description:
                   Modules:  Role, User, Admin, Product, Order, Cart, ImageModel, TransactionDetails